Healthy Homes Assessment Hongoeka

 Home Assessments Hongoeka for Rental Properties

-There are numerous concerns you should look for when conducting a home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are numerous concerns you should look for in an home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the heat pump have enough capacity?

-The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of an tenant services ruling can be extremely costly for landlords and property managers.
-For expert assistance, get in touch today to book your rental property home evaluation.
+The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling can be extremely costly for property owners and landlords.
+For expert assistance, get in touch today to book your rental properties home assessment.

 home assessments for rental properties